sushmarj/college-app/README.md

 ###  `React Application`

-Created a simple web application which contains all the details of the college, that access the API and display particular data with help of CSS style and display only the selected data in the page.
+Created a simple web application which contains all the details of the colleges, that accessed by API http://localhost:3000/colleges and display particular data with help of CSS style and display only the selected data in the page.

 ## Installation and Launch